signalfx/lambda-ruby/README.md

 ## Trace and tags

-The wrapper will generate a single span per function invocation.
-This span will be named with the pattern  `lambda_ruby_<function_name>`.
+The wrapper will generate a trace per function invocation.
+The parent span will be named with the pattern  `lambda_ruby_<function_name>`.
 The span prefix can be optionally configured with the `SIGNALFX_SPAN_PREFIX` environment variable: